wp-plugins/pco-image-widget-field/readme.txt

 = Features =
 Pco Image Widget Field allows developers to add multiple image fields to custom widgets.

-By calling `pco_image_field()` inside your widget's form() function, you will be able to give your users a way to add images via the WordPress Media Frame.
+By calling `pco_image_widget()` inside your widget's form() function, you will be able to give your users a way to add images via the WordPress Media Frame.

 = Translations =
 * Standard English by [compute](http://profiles.wordpress.org/compute)